 I have to admit I have a weakness for chocolates, and I don’t want to give up the pleasure of enjoying them.
 So I go with 70-80% dark chocolates and savor them in moderation.

-4. In between meals have some healthy snacks rich in Vitamin B, such as walnuts and cashews.
+4. In between meals have some healthy snacks rich in Vitamin B.

-5. Make sure you get sufficient proteins in your meals, such as salmon, organic meat, eggs, tofu, tempeh or beans.
+5. Make sure you get sufficient proteins in your meals.

-6. Keep your meals regularto avoid blood sugar fluctuation and strengthen your digestion.
+Regular meals help avoid blood sugar fluctuation and strengthen your digestion.

 Today is the first day of my cycle.
 I made a special chicken soup with Shiitake mushrooms, peanuts, cashews and Goji berries.
 It was so tasty – and nourishing!